xpayeg/docs/README.md

-# Steps to run the docs locally:
+# Steps to run the docs locally

 1. clone the repo and cd into `XPay-Docs-new`
 2. `npm install`